viennamaterials/viennamaterials-dev/README.md

 System requirements
 --------------------------

-* C++ compiler (tested on GCC 4.8.1)
+* C++ compiler (tested with GCC 4.8.1)
+* CMake (tested with CMake 2.8.11.2)
+* SWIG (tested with 2.0.10) :: optional, required for Python interface
+* libpython (tested with 2.7.5) :: optional, required for Python interface
+* UDUNITS (tested with 2.1.23) :: optional, required for physical unit conversions

+These packages should be available via your distribution's packaging system, for instance, on Linux Mint 16 install the following packages: g++, cmake, swig, libpython-dev, libudunits2-dev.

 Currently supported operating systems
 --------------------------

-* Linux
+* GNU/Linux

 Building instructions
 --------------------------

-To build ViennaMaterials, simply clone the repository and issue the following suggested commands (the following steps are for Unix-based systems):
+To build ViennaMaterials, clone the repository and issue the following suggested commands (the following steps are for Unix-based systems):

 <pre>
 $> cd viennamaterials-dev  # the checked-out GIT folder